-The Clermont County Park District naturalists provide a local resource for homeschooling families through weekday nature programs that are educational and encourage hands-on learning.
-Join other homeschool families and the Clermont County Park District for a day of fun experiential learning.
+The Clermont County Park District provides a local resource for homeschool families via weekday educational nature programs that encourage hands-on learning.
+Join other homeschool families and the Park District for experiential learning.

 Native Americans: Cultures of the Past and Present

-Discover early Ohio before the Pioneers and Cincinnati was settled.
-Students will step back in time and learn how Native Americans worked, played and lived in the great forests of Southern Ohio.
-Program includes interactive games, hike and activities that focus on the tribes of Southeast Ohio.
+Discover early Ohio before the pioneers settled Cincinnati and the Ohio River valley.
+Students step back in time to learn how Native Americans worked, played and lived in the great forests of Southern Ohio.
+Program includes interactive games, hike and activities focusing on the tribes of Southeast Ohio.
 Recommended for grades 1 to 5.

 Create your own program

-Homeschoolers are encouraged to team up with 10 or more paid participants (adults and children) and schedule any offering from our program listings.
-Please call Lead Naturalist Jana Marshall-Westhoven at 513-240-2615 if you have a specific topic you are interested in.
+Homeschoolers are encouraged to team up with 10 or more paid participants (adults and children) to schedule any offering from our program listings.
+Please call the naturalist office at 513-876-9013 if you have a specific topic not on our list.
 All of our naturalist programs are available for homeschool groups and can be tailored to meet specific standards and needs.
 To view our current program offerings, please follow this link: Clermont County Park District Naturalist Programs

-Adults are required to pay and stay for programs if any of their registered children are under age 8; this includes siblings who stay and participate for the program.
+Adults must pay and stay for programs if any of their registered children are under age 8; this includes siblings who stay and participate in the program.
 Adults with children age 9 and older who wish to drop off need to fill out a registration and release form.
 Parents of older children who wish to stay must pay the program fee.
-There is no charge for non-participating siblings, ages 5 and under.
+There is no charge for non-participating siblings age 5 and under.